by Janice Rischke & Helen Barton

 If you are concerned about your hearing, it is best to talk to your doctor.
 It may be as simple as having your ears flushed, or your doctor may refer you to an audiologist for a hearing test or audiogram.

-Please see Hearing Aid Funding, from the the Winter 2010 issue of MURAnews, for information on funding for hearing aids.
+Please see Hearing Aid Benefit (MURAnews, Summer 2020), and Hearing Aid Benefit, (MURAnews Summer 2013 and Winter 2010, for information on funding for hearing aids.
 If you do not have access to the internet, MURA will be pleased to send you a copy of this article.
 Contact MURA by email or phone at 905-525-9140, extension 23171.